How to Fill Driveway Cracks

 Filling the driveway cracks was one of the most long overdue projects at our home.
 We’ve been talking about what a hot mess the driveway was for the last two and a half years.
 There were chunks of top coat missing from years neglect, 2 of which were admittedly our fault, and patches of grass.

 I was almost half tempted to let it grow and see what the earth had in store for this asphalt disaster.
 But I figured it would be another 50 years of neglect and overgrowth before it actually looked balanced enough to photograph and I don’t have that kind of time.
 So we opted to fill the driveway cracks.

 The first step to fill in the cracks is to remove the grass from them.
+I was able to get deep in the cracks and pull everything out with the 5 in 1 painters tool.
 I was actually surprised about the depth of the cracks once we removed the grass.
 I may or may not have role played God looking looking down at the Grand Canyon.
 “Thou shalt be a giant crack in the earth’s crust, illuminated by the light of surrounding casinos.”

 After we revealed the canyons of cracks in our driveway, Brian edged the side.
 Why not clean it all up, right?